-To be considered as making satisfactory progress, students must maintain a specified cumulative grade point average (CGPA) and proceed through the program leading to completion within 150% of the normal program length.
+To be considered as making satisfactory progress, student must maintain a specified cumulative grade point average (GPA) and must maintain a specified cumulative successful completion rate.

-Students who do not meet cumulative SAP standards will be notified by the Registrar's Office of the conditions regarding their SAP status through their official NewSchool email account.
-The U.S. Department of Veterans Affairs will be notified of students utilizing military education benefits who do not achieve SAP, and benefits may be cancelled.
+Students who do not meet cumulative APS will be notified by the Registrar's Office of the conditions regarding their APS status through their official NewSchool email account.

-MINIMUM GPA AND TIME LIMIT REQUIREMENTS
+MINIMUM GPA AND SUCCESSFUL COMPLETION RATE